Nigel Ogidi Nwankwo: Early years

 Born in The Hague, Nwankwo played youth football for VUC and FC Rijswijk before joining the academy of ADO Den Haag.
 In 2018, he moved to Westlandia to play senior football, and the following season he signed for Scheveningen in the Tweede Divisie.

 Quick Boys

 On 24 December 2019, Nwankwo agreed to join Quick Boys.
 He became a regular at left-back and in January 2023 extended his contract for two further seasons.
 The club won the Tweede Divisie title in the 2024–25 season.

 Telstar

 On 8 February 2025, Quick Boys announced that Nwankwo would join Telstar on a contract to June 2027, with a club option for a further season.
-Months later, the club won promotion to the top flight via the play-offs, returning to the Eredivisie for the first time in 47 years.
+Months later, the club won promotion to the top flight via play-offs, returning to the Eredivisie for the first time in 47 years.
 Nwankwo was signed as back-up left-back to Jeff Hardeveld.

 Nwankwo made his Eredivisie debut on 11 August 2025 in a 2–0 away defeat to Ajax, coming on in the 67th minute for Patrick Brouwer.